-The Fisheries Research and Development Corporation (FRDC) takes a leading role in planning and investment in fisheries research and development (R&D) in Australia to ensure the ongoing sustainability of our marine sectors and marine ecosystems.
+Fisheries Research and Development Corporation (FRDC) takes a leading role in planning and investment in fisheries research and development (R&D) to support the ongoing sustainability of our aquatic sectors and aquatic ecosystems.

-A co-funded partnership between the Australian Government and the fishing and aquaculture industries, the FRDC was formed as a statutory corporation on 2 July 1991, under the provisions of the Primary Industries Research and Development Act 1989 (the PIRD Act) and is responsible to the Minister of Agriculture, Drought and Emergency Management.
+We are a co-funded partnership between the Australian Government and fisheries and aquaculture.
+We are a statutory corporation under the Primary Industries Research and Development Act 1989 (the PIRD Act) and are responsible to the Minister for Agriculture, Fisheries and Forestry.

-On behalf of the Australian Government, the FRDC has a significant responsibility to ensure research is undertaken to assist in the management of the fisheries and aquaculture resources for ongoing sustainability.
-This means a significant proportion of funding is directed to research that has a benefit for the three sectors of the fishing industry: commercial (wildcatch and aquaculture), recreational and Indigenous, while also delivering a public good benefit to the Australian community.
+On behalf of the Australian Government, we have a significant responsibility to ensure research is undertaken to assist in the management of fisheries and aquaculture resources for their ongoing sustainability.
+This means a significant proportion of funding is directed to research that has a benefit for the four sectors of the fishing industry: Indigenous, commercial and recreational fishing and aquaculture while also delivering a public good benefit to the Australian community.

-Since its inception, the FRDC has evolved from a granting body to an organisation that adds value and strategic focus to Australia’s fishing and aquaculture R&D. A PDF summary of FRDC's evolution is available for download.
+Since its inception, FRDC has evolved from a granting body to an organisation that adds value and strategic focus to Australia’s fishing and aquaculture R&D.

-The FRDC works with diverse stakeholders across the three main sectors of fishing industry (commercial fishing, Indigenous fishing and recreational fishing).
-It’s important to note that these sectors are not mutually exclusive and there is often crossover.
+We work with stakeholders across the four main sectors of fisheries and aquaculture (Indigenous, commercial and recreational fishing and aquaculture).
+It is important to note that these sectors are not mutually exclusive and there is often crossover.
 For example, Indigenous fishers may participate in customary fishing, conduct aquaculture and commercial fishing, and fish recreationally.

 - Federal, state and territory governments, including fisheries and national resource managers

 - the Australian community, on whose behalf aquatic natural resources are managed